magomimmo/modern-cljs/cljs-tutorial/README.md

 ```

 Now all you have to do is to evaluate form by form the `core.cljs`
-file by positioning the cursor after the closing parens of the form
+file by positioning the cursor after the form and typing the usual
-and typing the usual `C-c C-e` shortcut.
+`C-c C-e` shortcut.

+# ATTENTION NOTE

-NOTE 1.
-The tutorial source code contains references to JS entities
+The tutorial source code contains references to JS entities not
-not available in the phantomjs JavaScript runtime.
-In such a case if
+available in the phantomjs JavaScript runtime.
+In such a case if you
-you evaluate any form including them you'll get an error.
+evaluate any form including them you'll get an error.

 If it disturbs you, just use the Browser Connected REPL instead of the
 PhantomJS Connected REPL as follows: